rampal-punia/data-science-toolkit/quick_overviews/5_python_packages.md

   concatenated_df = pd.concat([df1, df2])
   ```

-These commands and functions cover a broad range of data manipulation and analysis tasks in Pandas, essential for Data Scientists.
+These commands and functions cover a broad range of data manipulation and analysis tasks in Pandas, essential for Data Science.

 ## Matplotlib